libra/website/docs/life-of-a-transaction.md

 ## Validator Component Interactions

-In the [Libra Protocol - Key Concepts](libra-protocol#transactions) document we looked at the structure of a transaction, and mentioned that:

-* Clients of the Libra Blockchain submit transactions to request updates to the ledger state.
-* These transactions are submitted to a Libra validator node.

 In the [previous section](#lifecycle-of-a-transaction), we described the typical lifecycle of a sample transaction from being submitted, to being committed, to the blockchain/distributed database.
-Now let's look at the inter-component interactions of a validator as the validator processes transactions and reads queries.
+Now let's look in more depth at the inter-component interactions of a validator as the validator processes transactions and responds to queries.
 This information is useful to you if:

 * You would like to get an overall idea of how the system works under the covers.
 * You are interested in eventually contributing to the Libra Core software.

 For our narrative, we will assume that a client submits a  transaction T~N~ to a validator V~X~.
-For each validator component we will describe each of its inter-component interaction in “ACTION” subsections.
-Note that the “ACTIONS” are not listed strictly in the order in which they are performed.
-Most of the interactions are relevant to the processing of a transaction, and a few are relevant to read queries by the client (for existing information on the blockchain).
+For each validator component we will describe each of its inter-component interactions in subsections under the respective component's section.
+Note that subsections describing the inter-component interactions are not listed strictly in the order in which they are performed.
+Most of the interactions are relevant to the processing of a transaction, and a few are relevant to read queries by the client (to query for existing information on the blockchain).

- Let us look at each logical component of a validator node:
+ Let us look at the core logical components of a validator node:

 * [Admission Control](#admission-control-ac)
 * [Mempool](#mempool)